How Chess is Played and Won!

 3. e5 = “Advance Variation”

-This opens up the position and creates a symmetry position.
-Most of the time it could lead to a draw, unless players shake it up a bit.
+This opens up the position and creates a symmetrical position.
+Most of the time it could lead to a draw unless players shake it up a bit.

 Other Openings for Black:

 Like the white openings, the other black openings will be described in detail on their own page.
 Please click on the links below to go to each page and see how GMs play chess and win with black.

 6. The Slav Defense: